SpudGunMan/meshing-around/README.md

 StoreForward = True
 StoreLimit = 3 # The number of StoreForward messages to retain
 ```
+The BBS has admin and block lists, see the modules/bbstools.py for details

 # requirements
 can also be installed with `pip install -r requirements.txt`